Hands-On NASA-oriented Experiences for Student groups

 - Project description (prefaced by an abstract of 150 words or less).
 This section shall also include desired outcomes, a summary of how the funds (both MSGC and cost share) will be used to support the program, and an approximate timeline, including information as to when most effort is expected – summer, academic year, or both.
 Explain the difference in the effort during summer versus academic year.
 Limit: 4 pages.

 - Detailed budget.
-The budget shall be developed in conjunction with the faculty mentor and the spreadsheet formatted as in the sample at the bottom of this page.
+The budget shall be developed in conjunction with the faculty mentor using the budget and justification template.
 The proposed budget shall directly support the program description, demonstrate the effective use of funds (both NASA and cost-shared), and be adequate, appropriate, reasonable, and realistic.

 - Budget narrative and details that substantiate costs.
 Domestic travel shall include the purpose, the number of trips and expected location, duration of each trip, airfare, and per diem.
 Costs in Supplies & Services shall also be explained in reasonable detail and substantiated whenever possible.
 If there are certified negotiated indirect costs for the institution, they shall be explained sufficiently.
 The same shall be done for cost-shared funds.
 No page limit.